 If you began to recognize that in fact, there is no such thing as failure, but only feedback?
 How much more would you participate in?
 What new thing would you try?
 What would you show up for?
 How would you show up DIFFERENTLY?

 Let me end by saying… I “fail” everyday.
-I make mistakes, I learn, and I correct course.
-But along the way, I have grace for myself.
+I make mistakes, I learn, and I keep going.
+Along the way, I have grace for myself.
 I expect mistakes and I forgive myself for them.
 I do my best, I try to push myself to do new things, and I take the pressure off to preform perfectly… most of the time.

-Even in my not being black and white anymore (it’s a value I’ve decided is no longer mine) I can still be black and white.
+Even in my not being black and white (it’s a value I’ve decided is no longer mine) I can still be black and white.
 I simply have to recognize it and toss it aside.
-Anytime I do, I’m happier, more determined, and most importantly am free to move forward.
+Anytime I choose they grey area I’m happier, more determined, and most importantly am free to move forward.

 I hope this post encourages you!
 Share your thoughts with me in the comments below.
 Sending you love, grace, and a whole lot of the middle-ground mentality.